 It is common to make accusations of ethnocentrism when one culture rejects the practices of another.
 Often the fears are valid.

 But if a powerful group creates a culture that benefits themselves to the detriment of others, the critique is not about ethnocentrism.
 It is about human rights.

-Posted on April 18, 2011, in feminism, gender, race/ethnicity, rape, sexism, women and tagged cultural relativism, culture, ethnocentrism, feminism, French burqa ban, gender, human rights, Islam, race/ethnicity, rape, religion, sexism, sexual assault, violence against women, women.
+Posted on April 18, 2011, in feminism, gender, race/ethnicity, rape and sexual assault, sexism, women and tagged cultural relativism, culture, ethnocentrism, feminism, French burqa ban, gender, human rights, Islam, race/ethnicity, rape and sexual assault, religion, sexism, sexual assault, violence against women, women.
 Bookmark the permalink.
 10 Comments.